 It's really just Hohhot.
 But it sounded jolly to say "Ho Ho Ho!
 Hot." ha.
 So we are in the capital city of Inner Mongolia.
 My favorite random thing so far this trip is coming out of the train station in Hohhot and seeing a monkey petting a dog.
 How cute/random/hilarious is that?

 So we have now twice experienced the mayhem of riding in hard seats on the train.
 Let me stress "mayhem."
 We didn't really know at first why everyone was literally running, nay sprinting, down the platform as soon as they were let through the ticket gate.
 It's difficult, it turns out, to find any space for one's luggage (or body), so you need to be first out of the gate!
-We lagged a bit behind the first time, so we ended up cramming my backpack underneath a seat.
-When it came time to leave, Erik yanked it out very forcefully (trying not to disturb the guy sleeping in the seat above it) and ripped open the fabric of the two pockets on top.
-Within seconds, one guy who'd been standing beside us the whole time whipped out a little sewing kit (nice gesture but utterly ineffective), and a woman who'd been sitting across from us just happened to have in her purse two large sticky patches especially for fabric.
-So random.
-They work great!
+We lagged a bit behind the first time, so we ended up shoving and cramming my backpack underneath a seat.
+The feat was impressive until we tried to get the backpack back out!

 Check out the Mongolian script carved into this section of the 5 Pagoda building.
 It's the bottom portion with the long squiggly lines that look completely incomprehensible as a representation of words and sentences.
 Rather than left to right or right to left, the lines read vertically, top to bottom.
 We saw this script on various signs throughout Hohhot, like store names or billboards.